BIGJRA/BIGJRA.github.io/rejuv.md

     -   Tackle
     -   Smack Down

-This is a tough battle to be sure, and this won’t be the last time you’ll face her.
-If you can’t really win with your team right now don’t worry, you can come back later to finish this one.
+This is a tough battle to be sure, and this won't be the last time you'll face her.
+If you can't really win with your team right now don't worry, you can come back later to finish this one.

-Anyways, all that’s left is to claim your reward at the help center --
+Anyways, all that's left is to claim your reward at the help center --
 $350 and **Pichu!** (+1 Karma)

 ### HQuest 7: Wretched Music